top of page

 What is his style of treatment?

 Mike's therapeutic approach predominantly encompasses direct techniques such as deep tissue massage, targeted stretching and joint mobilisation (including High-Velocity Thrusts that may produce a 'pop' sound).
 While his style leans toward being firm, it is always adapted to accommodate the age, body type, and personal preferences of each client, ensuring optimal results.
-He also uses acupuncture (dry needling) as required, particularly on myofascial trigger points, sprained ligaments and tendinopathies.
+He also uses acupuncture (dry needling) and shockwave as required, particularly on myofascial trigger points, sprained ligaments and tendinopathies.

 Who does he like to work with?